 17. In the same year, he was also chosen as the Businessman of the Year 2010 by NewsX for his philanthropic foresight.

-19. He dedicated 10% of his net wealth (about $400 Million) to philanthropic endeavors, such as opening free schools and universities, for which Forbes featured him in its list of 48 Heroes of Philanthropy in the Asia Pacific region in 2011.
-His mother’s giving nature, he grew up seeing, was what evoked his interest and initiatives in philanthropy.
+19. He dedicated 10% of his net wealth (about $400 Million) to philanthropic endeavours, such as opening free schools and universities, for which Forbes featured him in its list of 48 Heroes of Philanthropy in the Asia Pacific region in 2011.
+His mother’s giving nature; he grew up seeing, was what evoked his interest and initiatives in philanthropy.

 Convinced that the great entrepreneurial mind also houses a generous and passionate conviction to give towards the overall growth of his country, India.
 We wish Magus (old Persian for wizards), as his friends call him, has a life ahead that would inspire many more entrepreneurs to be as socially concerned and contribute generously towards the growth of the less fortunate.

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very often.
 The series includes Entrepreneurs, C-level Executives, innovators or a renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, by following this link or subscribe to your daily newsletter.

 To make it more exciting, we suggest you make use of the comment section if you are the ones celebrating their birthday with today’s featured personality.